kbumsik/Arduino_Core_STM32/variants/STM32MP157_DK/README.md

 ### Configuration

-To increase the performance of VirtIOSerial you can resize the related buffer configurations.
+To increase the performance of SerialVirtIO you can resize the related buffer configurations.
 There are three definitions you can use:

 * [`VRING_NUM_BUFFS`](/cores/arduino/stm32/OpenAMP/virtio_config.h)
 * [`RPMSG_BUFFER_SIZE`](/cores/arduino/stm32/OpenAMP/virtio_config.h)